CCrocilla/quiz-for-fun/README.md

 ### **User Stories**
 - #### First Time Visitor Goals
 	1. As a First Time visitor of a website dedicated to quiz, I want to have a visual impact on the Landing Page that will attract my attention.
-	2. As a First Time Visitor, I want to be able to navigate easely through the website.
+	2. As a First Time Visitor, I want to be able to navigate easily through the website.
-	3. As a First Time Visitor, I want to be able to access a a quiz game.
+	3. As a First Time Visitor, I want to be able to see the available quiz categories.
-	4. As a First Time Visitor, I want to be able to see the categories of quiz available.
+	4. As a First Time Visitor, I want to be able to be able to access and play quiz games.
 	5. As a First Time Visitor, I want to be able to have clear Instructions on how the game works.
+	6. As a First Time Visitor, I want to be able to check my final score.
-	6. As a First Time Visitor, I want to find the website pleasant to the eye, visually intuitive, with catchy colours and images.
+	7. As a First Time Visitor, I want to find the website pleasant to the eye, visually intuitive, with catchy colours and images.

 - #### Returning Visitor Goals
 	1. As a Returning Visitor, I want to frequently be able to find new quiz.
 	2. As a Returning Visitor, I want to be bale to report issues.
 	3. As a Returning Visitor, I want to be bale to report issues.
 	4. As a Returning Visitor, I want to access the website through my social media accounts.
+/*ARRIVED HERE*/
 - #### Frequent User Goals
 	1. As a Frequent User, I want to see new quiz.
 	2. As a Frequent User, I want to play with higher level of difficulties.